-BSSR Director: Heather Hampel, MS, CGC
+BSSR Director: Heather Hampel, MS, LGC

 The broad mission of the OSUCCC Biospecimen Services Shared Resource (BSSR) is to support cutting edge translational research to advance the prevention, diagnosis and treatment of cancer.
 The BSSR is comprised of three arms as described below.

 TCC is the single protocol used by the Oncology Research Information Exchange Network (ORIEN), which was formed through a partnership between the OSUCCC – James and Moffitt Cancer Center in Tampa, Fla., as a collaboration to accelerate cancer research discoveries that can translate to more effective clinical care.
 Using TCC, ORIEN will create a collaborative, “rapid-learning” environment that will share de-identified patient data to hasten the development of targeted treatments and more quickly match eligible patients to clinical trials.
 The network currently numbers 17 cancer centers.

 Scott Scrape, MD